 They won’t ever take the country out you

-You know it, I know it, even Beyoncé knows it (hence the hot sauce in her bag): we can’t shed where we come from.
+You know it, I know it, Beyoncé knows it (hence the hot sauce in her bag): we can’t shed where we come from.
 But also, we are imperfect.
 For some of us the grass is always going to be greener on the other side.
 But since it’s not your grass, and you’re an intersectional feminist (right?
 Of course right.) then you have two real options:

 - DIY: Think about what makes your relationship special and come up with activities that are truly your own or honestly unattached to any culture.
 Perhaps, making your own herbal infused drink for the ceremony, or reading poems, or synchronized dance, or glitter bombs, or live video manipulation.

 - DIG Deeper: Sure, Maddie didn’t want the traditional cookie table.
 But maybe she could have had a mini-donut table.
 Or a cookie cake table.
 Maybe hymns from the Bible aren’t your thing, but folk hymns from your grandparents still feel really meaningful for you.
-There’s lots of ways to make subtle (and not to subtle) adjustments to your community’s traditions to make them fit who you are.
+There’s lots of ways to make subtle (and not so subtle) adjustments to your community’s traditions to make them fit who you are.

 - Do The Research: It’s okay to not know stuff!
 So hit the Internet, and check in with people from the cultures in question.
 Because sure, airlines pass out leis in Hawaii (even Hawaiian Airlines does it!), so it seems like a chill thing to borrow for your wedding decoration.
 But a little research will inform you that leis are a really incredible part of Hawaiian culture used to welcome others warmly and hence, probably not yours to borrow and casually distribute without meaning.